-What’s in a Green Tea Shot?
-(Recipes & Variations)
+What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Ever ordered a shot with a confusing name that makes you curious about the ingredients?
 Understanding what’s in a green tea shot clears up the mystery behind this popular party drink.